-We're collecting COVID-19-related FAQs on this page, including questions about facility availability, the Safer at Home Phase 2 Order, rules around face coverings in public, and more.
+We're collecting COVID-19-related FAQs on this page, including questions about facility availability, the Phase 3 Order and its extension, rules around face coverings in public, and more.
 Check out the NCDHHS FAQs for additional information.

 Click or tap the questions below to view answers.

 Per Governor Cooper's Executive Orders 147 and 180, and subsequent orders, face masks are now required indoors whenever someone not in the same household is present and outdoors whenever physical distancing of six feet is not possible.
 These orders include all public spaces, businesses, and facilities.

 Unless a person falls under an exception identified in the order, masks are required in the following places:

 - Retail Businesses: All workers and customers must wear face coverings when they are inside the establishment.

-- Restaurants: All restaurants workers must wear face coverings.
+- Restaurants: All restaurant workers must wear face coverings.
 All customers must wear face coverings when not at their table.